DevExpress/testcafe/CONTRIBUTING.md

 ## Reporting a Problem

-If you encounter a bug when using TestCafe, please file an issue in our [GitHub repository](https://github.com/DevExpress/testcafe/issues).
+If you run into a bug with TestCafe, please file an issue in the [GitHub repository](https://github.com/DevExpress/testcafe/issues).
-We recommend searching through the existing issues to see if the problem has already been reported or addressed.
+Search through the existing issues to see if the problem has already been reported or addressed.

 When you create a new issue, the template text is automatically added to its body.
-You should complete all the sections in this template to help us understand the issue you are describing.
+Complete all the sections in this template to help us understand the issue you are describing.
 Missing information could delay the processing time.

 ## Code Contribution